Chunwei-Ma/Chunwei-Ma.github.io/_pages/about.md

 News
 ======
 * 2025.06: I received the Ph.D degree in electrical engineering from [School of Electrical Engineering](https://ee.seu.edu.cn/), [Southeast University](https://www.seu.edu.cn/).
 * 2025.01: I'm delighted that our paper '[Four-Switch Buck-Boost Integrated Bridge for Bidirectional Inductive Power Transfer With Hybrid Energy Storage System](https://ieeexplore.ieee.org/document/10896815)' has been accepted by IEEE TIE (Impact Factor: 7.2).
 The preprint is available.
-Citations are appreciated!"
+Citations are appreciated!